Ali-Sdg90/starter-paylaod-pnpm/README.md

 ### Seed

-To seed the database with a few pages, posts, and projects you can run `yarn seed`.
+To seed the database with a few pages, posts, and projects you can run `pnpm seed`.
 This template also comes with a `GET /api/seed` endpoint you can use to seed the database from the admin panel.

 The seed script will also create two users for demonstration purposes only:
 1. Demo Author